Khushichetule09/Book-Store/README.md

 # 📚 Book Haven

 **Book Haven** is a clean and visually appealing website that showcases a curated collection of books, from timeless classics to modern bestsellers.
-This project is built using HTML and CSS, emphasizing a responsive and user-friendly layout..
+This project is built using HTML and CSS, emphasizing a responsive and user-friendly layout.

 ---